Amtsakhara

-Amtsakhara (Амцахара) is the main opposition party in Abkhazia.
+Amtsakhara (Амцахара) is a political party in Abkhazia.

 Foundation

 On 31 March 1999, Amtsakhara was founded on the initiative of Sergei Dbar, Vladimir Nachach, Aki Ardzinba and Garik Samanba and a number of others as a public organisation uniting veterans of the 1992–1993 war with Georgia.
 During its founding congress, Dbar was elected its first Chairman, which he remained until 2001.
 In 2002, Amtsakhara was transformed into a socio-political movement and Nachach and Mirab Kishmaria became its co-Chairmen.

 Prior to 2004

 Although originally formed as an association for veterans, Amtsakhara broadened its membership to include the wider community.
 Before Amtsakhara, the only notable opposition group had been the Aitaira movement.
 Amtsakhara managed to take over the leadership of the opposition, empowered by its core of veterans.
 In the years leading up to 2004, Amtsakhara lobbied for reform of the government, including a greater balance of powers between the branches of government, and in particular, an increase in the powers of Abkhazian lawmakers.
 They were also successful in changing the procedure for amending the Constitution.